Bloom (Beach House album): Songs

 "On the Sea" is a ballad that begins with a progression of "gently strummed" acoustic guitar chords, with a minimalist "saloon-like" piano that slowly fades in.
-It is one of the band's favorite songs recorded from the album, with Legrand stating that it felt like a "trip" and Scally recalling that it doesn't involve the usage of any drums and was solely based on a recapitulating chord progression.
-Finalizing Bloom with "Irene", which was described by Jon Pareles of The New York Times as a "majestic march," a single guitar note and a "steadfast" drum beat is repeated in the middle of the song, with Legrand subsequently repeating "It's a strange paradise" persistently in the song's outro.
-According to the band, the song was recorded in one take, while according to Scally, it was originally intended to repeat and fade out, but they did not end up considering the "arc of the feeling" found in the track and continued "jamming".
+At the end of the track, its instrumental layers beginning to fade out, ending with "windswept" sound effects, which lead into the final track from the album, "Irene".
+Described by Jon Pareles of The New York Times as a "majestic march", a single guitar note and a "steadfast" drum beat is steadily repeated in the middle of the track, with Legrand subsequently repeating "It's a strange paradise" persistently in the song's outro.
+According to the duo, the song was recorded in one take, while according to Scally, it was originally intended to repeat and fade out, but they did not end up considering the "arc of the feeling" found in the track and continued "jamming".
 Legrand also described the recording of the song as a special moment for them.
-"Irene" then goes into a six-minute silence before its hidden track "Wherever You Go" plays at around the 13:20 mark, which relies on a sound reminiscent of a steel guitar.
+"Irene" then goes into a six-minute silence before its hidden track plays at around the 13:20 mark, entitled "Wherever You Go", which relies on a musical style reminiscent of their debut studio album, featuring a drum machine and a slide guitar, though it is also described to have a sound similar to a steel guitar.
 Scally explained that they did not want the hidden track to be part of the album, and instead serves as a "wink" at the end of the album.